kukushkin/mimi-config/README.md

 Or install it yourself as:

-    $ gem install nanobase-config
+    $ gem install mimi-config

 ## Usage

-`Nanobase::Config` allows you to define a set of configurable parameters and constants in a *manifest* file with a simple YAML format.
+`Mimi::Config` allows you to define a set of configurable parameters and constants in a *manifest* file with a simple YAML format.

 ### Example manifest.yml
 ```yaml,name=manifest.yml